Katniss Everdeen: Sunrise on the Reaping

-"Sunrise on the Reaping" recounts the story of Katniss's mentor, Haymitch Abernathy.
+Sunrise on the Reaping recounts the story of Katniss's mentor, Haymitch Abernathy.
 In the epilogue, Haymitch notes how much Katniss as a child had reminded him of his old ally Louella McCoy.
+He says that Katniss not only shows some of his character traits, Katniss actually reminds him of himself.
+A luckier version, as he says.
 He states that the adult, post-war Peeta and Katniss were putting together a "memorial book" of the war, and that he had shared his memories of the Hunger Games with them.
 Katniss is depicted as bringing Haymitch goose eggs, and Peeta as building an incubator for the eggs.